← Back to Insights

 Why It Feels Like It Works

 What you've built isn't a product.
 It's a demonstration.
-The distinction matters because demonstrations need to work once, under controlled conditions, for a sympathetic audience.
+Demonstrations need to work once, under controlled conditions, for a sympathetic audience.
 Products need to work continuously, under adversarial conditions, for customers who'll find every edge case you didn't consider.
+The gap between them is engineering — the scaffolding that keeps software standing when the audience stops being sympathetic.

 The Anatomy of the Collapse

 Phase two is friction.
-New features start conflicting with old ones.
+New features conflict with old ones.
 Changes in one area produce unexpected behavior in another.
-The AI's suggestions become less reliable because the codebase has grown beyond what a single prompt can reason about.
+The AI's suggestions become less reliable because the codebase has grown beyond what any single prompt can reason about.
 The founder responds by prompting harder, longer, more specifically.
-This sometimes works.
-It always makes the underlying problem worse.
-Every prompt that patches a symptom adds weight to the structure that's already buckling.
+Sometimes it works — and always makes the underlying problem worse.
 The stage set now has load-bearing walls made of cardboard.

 Phase three is crisis.
 Something breaks that can't be fixed by prompting.
-Data gets corrupted.
-A payment processes incorrectly.
-The application crashes under load.
+Data corrupts, a payment processes incorrectly, the application crashes under load.
 The founder opens the codebase and confronts a system they don't understand, built from layers of AI-generated code that even the AI can no longer reason about.
+Simon Willison, who writes extensively on working with LLMs, draws the line explicitly: vibe coding is fine for throwaway projects, but the moment real users are in the loop, the code has to be good enough that a competent human can maintain it.
+Phase three is what happens when nobody in the loop is.

-This progression isn't occasional.
-It's nearly universal.
-The variance is only in how long each phase lasts.
+The only variance is how long each phase lasts.

 The Root Cause Isn't the AI

-Blaming AI for vibe coding failures is like blaming a power saw for a collapsed deck.
+Blaming AI for these failures is like blaming a power saw for a collapsed deck.
 The tool cut exactly where it was told.
-The problem is that nobody with structural engineering knowledge was directing it.
+Nobody with structural engineering knowledge was directing it.

 AI generates code that satisfies the literal request.
-If you ask for a login page, you get a login page.
-What you don't get -- because you didn't ask -- is rate limiting, session management, secure password storage, injection protection, or graceful failure handling.
+Ask for a login page, get a login page.
+What you don't get — because you didn't ask — is rate limiting, session management, secure password storage, injection protection, or graceful failure handling.
 The invisible requirements that separate a login page from a secure authentication system outnumber the visible ones ten to one.

-The expertise gap isn't about knowing the answers.
-It's about knowing which questions to ask.
 Senior engineers spend their careers building a mental model of everything that can go wrong.
 Vibe coders don't know what they don't know.
-AI faithfully builds exactly what they asked for, which is never enough.
+AI faithfully builds exactly what was asked for, which is never enough.
+The expertise gap isn't about knowing the answers.
+It's about knowing which questions to ask — and every unasked question is another hairline fracture.

 What We Find When We Look Inside

 No error handling.
-The code assumes every operation succeeds.
-Database queries return results.
-API calls respond.
-Network connections hold.
-In production, none of these assumptions are reliable.
-The result is silent failures: data that disappears, operations that half-complete, states that should be impossible but aren't.
+The code assumes every operation succeeds — database queries return results, API calls respond, networks hold.
+In production, none of that is reliable.
+The result is silent failures, half-completed operations, and states that should be impossible but aren't.

 No security model.
 Authentication exists as a UI feature but not as a system guarantee.
 The login form is there.
 The server-side enforcement isn't.
-This isn't a minor omission.
-It's a liability waiting to become a headline.
+That's not a minor omission — it's a liability waiting to become a headline.

 No tests.
-"It worked when I tried it" is the entirety of the QA process.
-Every change is a gamble, every deployment is a prayer, and every release is an invitation for regression.
+"It worked when I tried it" is the entirety of QA.
+Every change is a gamble.

 These aren't edge cases.
 They're the default outcome of building software without engineering judgment.